Basic Policy of Corporate Governance

 (Constitution of the Board of Directors and the Board of Corporate Auditors)

-- The number of the members of the Board of Directors of the Company shall be within the number stipulated in the Articles of Incorporation and at least one member shall be an Independent Outside Director.
+- The number of the members of the Board of Directors of the Company shall be within the number stipulated in the Articles of Incorporation and at least two members shall be an Independent Outside Director.

 - The number of the member of the Board of Corporate Auditors of the Company shall be within the number stipulated in the Articles of Incorporation and a majority of the members shall be Outside Corporate Auditors.